 Example Cloud Config

 Its always easiest to start from a working example.
 Below is one that demonstrates the usage of the config options listed above.
-Please note that user data intended to be consumed as cloud-config must contain the first line '#cloud-config'.
+Please note that user data intended to be consumed as cloud-config must contain the first line '#cloud-config'.- #cloud-config

 snappy: